-Parent Checklist 1 I received written notice of the scheduled IEP meeting at least 10 days in advance.
-11 The IEP includes modifications and accommodations that my child needs.
-2 I was given alternate ways to participate in the IEP meeting even though I was not able 12 Transition from early childhood to school-age special education is in place. to physically attend the meeting.
-3. I received documents 13 The need for extended school-year services (ESY) was considered. for the IEP meeting 5 days in advance.
-14 My child's physical education needs were 4 The IEP team included appropriate personnel 15 considered.
-My child's transportation with the expertise and authority to offer input 10 needs were considered. and make decisions regarding my child's individual needs.
-16 Transition services for students ages 14 years and older were discussed.
-5 Procedural safeguards were explained to me.
-17 I asked the IEP team to consider my independent 6 I provided written permission for the evaluations, if I had them done. initial assessments.
-18 The IEP team considered my need for training.
-7 Assessment reports were reviewed with me.
-I received a copy of my child's IEP and have 8 I shared information about my child and 20 reviewed it.
-I was given information stated my expectations.
-20 about local Family Support 9 The team considered my recommendations.
-Services-Preschool Partners and/or Partners for Success Centers.
-10The team discussed my child's participation in Statewide assessments.
-I have provided written permission for the initiation of services.
-Manyland State Departm ent of Educatio on Division of Special Education/Early Intervention Service
+- 11. The IEP includes modifications and accommodations that my child needs. - 12.
+Transition from early childhood to school-age special education is in place. - 13. \\\\ The need for extended school-year services (ESY) was considered. - 14.
+My child's physical education needs were considered. - 15.
+My child's transportation needs were considered. - 16.
+Transition services for students ages 14 years and older were discussed. - 17.
+I asked the IEP team to consider my independent evaluations, if I had them done. - 18. \\\\ The IEP team considered my need for training. - 19.
+I received a copy of my child's IEP and have reviewed it. - 20.
+I was given information about local Family Support Services-Preschool Partners and/or Partners for Success Centers. - 21. \\\\ I have provided written permission for the initiation of services.